 Why Samsung can’t establish plant in Nigeria

+Samsung Electronics has said that one of the reasons for not establishing a manufacturing plant in Nigeria is because its market share in the country is not big enough.
+Mr Sung Yoon, the Chief Executive Officer of Samsung Electronics Africa, made this known during an interactive session with newsmen on Thursday in Lagos.
+Yoon said that […]

-The post Why Samsung can’t establish plant in Nigeria appeared first on Premium Times Nigeria.
+The post Why Samsung can’t establish plant in Nigeria appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share